ronbravo/raylib-js/README.md

 npx rljs-setup
 ```

-Note that this installation might take awhile depending on your environment setup.
+Note that this installation might take awhile (roughly 15 minutes or so...) depending on your environment setup.
 This is because a lot of packages for the OS and nodejs have to be installed after which the building of raylib will happen.
 So go grab a cup of coffee...

 This should then make sure git, build-essentials, emsdk, and raylib is installed and setup.